tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week2.md

 #### Lecture

+* Project Review
 * Human Learning: agile development practices
   * Iterate (this gets back to feedback cycles).
   * Build fully-functional apps during each iteration.
-  * EXAMPLE: Build an ecommerce site for T-shirts.
+  * Example: Build an ecommerce site for T-shirts.
 You know you want it to:
     * Accept credit card payments from customers
     * Allow orders to be made for specific size and color of shirts
     * Allow color/size combos to be marked as out-of-stock
     * Send sale e-mails
   * Pair programming (this gets back to feedback cycles)
 * Diagram: Feedback cycles of escalating size
-* Project Review
 * OO
   * Composition
   * Roles via modules